Junior Great Books K–5

 Schools Have Used Our Materials/Training

-Great Books has over 50 years of experience imparting key principles and practices of inquiry-based teaching.
+The Great Books Foundation has over 50 years of experience imparting key principles and practices of inquiry-based teaching.
 Our Shared Inquiry method has been used in thousands of classrooms across the country and around the world.
 Our programs are currently in use in countries worldwide, including Australia, Bermuda, Canada, China, Egypt, France, Germany, Guatemala, India, Japan, Kuwait, the Netherlands, New Zealand, Singapore, South Korea, Sweden, Thailand, the United Kingdom, the United States, and Vietnam.
-No other organization or company has more history or expertise at making inquiry-based teaching and learning succeed than Great Books.
+No other organization or company has more history or expertise at making inquiry-based teaching and learning succeed than the Great Books Foundation.

-The Junior Great Books program features outstanding literature by award-winning authors.
+Junior Great Books programs feature outstanding literature by award-winning authors.
 Stories are selected for their vivid writing and for their ability to support multiple interpretations and thought-provoking discussions, as well as for their diversity of settings, genres, and writing styles.

 Standards and Alignments